OGGM/oggm/docs/input-data.rst

 Users should be aware that the amount of data to download isn't small, especially for full directories at processing level 3.
-Here is an indicative table for the total amount of data for all 19 RGI regions:
+Here is an indicative table for the total amount of data with ERA5 centerlines for all 19 RGI regions:

 ======  =====  =====  =====  =====
 Level   B  10  B  40  B  80  B 160